Often there is more romance and real drama in the background of a business venture than is generally known.

 Hydra Pools continues to grow and expand.
 In 2010, Hydra launched the Hydra Liners brand of winter pool covers, and Hydra now manufactures steel panels through its new facility in Centerville, Iowa, to provide faster service to customers in the West and Midwest.

-PI is still a family business, as Jeff Beene, Jr., and Jones Beene continue the work their grandfather and father started.
-PI has been holding true to its mission — developing ideas into quality products, but we've only just begun.
+PI is still a family business, as Mr. Beene’s grandchildren and now great grandchildren continue the work their grandfather and father started.
+PI has been holding true to its mission — developing ideas into quality products, but we’ve only just begun.